 - Implement an active policy with regard to software and firmware updates, with security patches being given high priority.

-This form of openness provides a lot of comfort because cooperation with other systems is possible, but also requires the necessary attention from both the installer and the ICT department.
+To get the most out of security systems, links are often made to other systems using an API/SDK.
+This form of openness provides a great deal of convenience because collaboration with other systems is possible, but it also requires the necessary attention from both the installer and the IT department.
+It is advisable to protect data with passwords and to systematically monitor manipulations from outside.

 Measures within the ICT infrastructure